braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization/read_and_unread.md

 platform:
   - Android
   - FireOS
-description: "This reference article covers Android read and unread indicators and how to implement them in your Content Cards."
+description: "This reference article covers Android and FireOS read and unread indicators and how to implement them in your Content Cards."
 channel:
   - content cards